Bonsai, a tree in a pot

-Actually, many containers can serve as a pot for a bonsai, if they meet certain requirements.
+Actually, many containers can serve as a pot for a Bonsai tree, if they meet certain requirements.
 There has to be drainage holes of course, and wiring holes so that the tree can be fixed to the pot.
 They may be made out of ceramic, concrete, plastics and certain metals (metals may release toxins) and one can make their own pots.
-But what is considered a classic bonsai pot is that it is made of ceramic or porcelain, and that it is stoneware burned, which means that it absorbs and holds no water in the material.
+But what is considered a classic Bonsai pot is that it is made of ceramic or porcelain, and that it is stoneware burned, which means that it absorbs and holds no water in the material.
 It is important for the health of trees.

 The tree's health comes first!
-A finished bonsai often has undergone years of training to adapt their root system to smaller and smaller pots.
-As you already know, the practice of bonsai is a lesson in patience and perseverance, and it certainly applies when it comes to finding the right pot.
+A finished Bonsai often has undergone years of training to adapt their root system to smaller and smaller pots, by repotting regularly.
+As you already know, the practice of Bonsai is a lesson in patience and perseverance, and it certainly applies when it comes to finding the right pot.
 The most important thing to keep in mind when looking for a pot is the required measurement, especially the depth of the pot.

 A large part of practicing Bonsai is how to be able to spot the right pot.
 Some go by their gut feeling.
 But that may be difficult for a beginner...
 So here are some basic rules and guidance for you to stick on to.
 Good luck and have fun in the pursuit of your tree´s future home.

 Generally masculine pots are deep, angular, have clean lines and stout feet.
 A lip on the rim strengthens the masculinity, an inward rhyme reinforces the pot femininity.
 Feminine pots often have soft lines, delicate feet and are relatively low and sleek.
 Round pots, drum pots are generally considered to be androgynous.